Can I set up my Voice Mail so that I do not need to enter my password every time I dial to listen to my Voice Mail messages?

 How do I change my language preference for my Voice Mail system?

 You can change to English or Spanish at anytime.
-Do this by dialing your Voice Mail account and pressing Option-4 (personal options) from the main menu, then Option-2 (administrative options), then Option-5 (mailbox language).
+Do this by dialing your Voice Mail account and pressing Option-4 (personal options) from the main menu, then Option-2 (administrative options), then Option-1 (general), then Option-5 (mailbox language).

 Can I change how I hear messages played back?
 Is there an option that allows me to choose the level of prompting that my mailbox will present?